pekkah/tanka-graphql/docs/1-type-system/06-objects.md

 ### Creating objects

+Objects are created by giving it a unique name and list of fields.

 #### With scalar field

 Type of field defines the return value of field when resolved during execution.